FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Ablation Study

 To understand the contribution of each component in FluoCLIP, we conduct a systematic ablation by varying the stain-token type, the use of the two-stage grounding pipeline, and the inclusion of the text-side adapter.

 We compare three types of stain tokens: $S^{plain}$ is a non-learnable text token that simply inserts the stain name, $S^{train}$ is a learnable token updated during training without explicit grounding, and $S$ is our grounded stain token obtained through the two-stage procedure.

-Table~\ref{tab:suppl_ablation} varies two factors that jointly define the stain-token type—Fine-tune(S) (trainable vs.\ frozen tokens) and Two Stage (with vs.\ without stain grounding)—along with an additional orthogonal choice of whether to include the text-side Adapter after CLIP text encoder.
+Table~\ref{tab:suppl_ablation} varies two factors that jointly define the stain-token type—Fine-tune ($S$) (trainable vs.\ frozen tokens) and Two Stage (with vs.\ without stain grounding)—along with an additional orthogonal choice of whether to include the text-side Adapter after CLIP text encoder.

 With this ablation, we evaluate how different learning strategies for stain tokens-from frozen tokens to naïve trainable tokens to grounded tokens-and the presence of adapter affect the model's ability to acquire robust stain-aware focus representations.